Dietary Magnesium for Ovarian Cancer Patients on Chemotherapy

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How does dietary magnesium differ from other treatments for ovarian cancer patients on chemotherapy?
+What evidence suggests that dietary magnesium is effective for preventing hypomagnesemia in ovarian cancer patients on chemotherapy?

 Lorenzo G Cohen | MD Anderson Cancer Center